Beginner’s Guide to SQL Injection (Part 1)

 |UUID()||System UUID Key|

 |system_user()||Current System User|

 |@@GLOBAL.have_symlink||Check if the symlink is Enabled or Disabled|

 In order for union injections to work, we should first know the name of tables in the database and for this type :

-As you know see that the above query will show us the name of one of the table in the database.
+As you know see that the above query will show us the name of one of the tables in the database.
 For instance: emails

-As you can see that second table in data base is referers.
+As you can see that the second table in the database is referers.